anydotcrypto/cyberdice/README.md

 It requires 4 arguments which includes the competition contract, the calldata, the user's wallet and the infura provider.
 We don't want to give any more clues, but it is pretty straightforward if you look at the surrounding code :)

-Once you have finished, again simply run the code:
+Once you have finished... don't forget to [update the message](https://github.com/anydotcrypto/cyberdice/blob/master/src/ts/submitTicket.ts#L215) to something fun that will posted to the [bullet board](https://www.anydot.dev/competition/) before running the code:

 ```
 npm run submitTicket